shenalexw/String2Decimal/README.md

 ### Installation

-Use Microsoft Visual Studio Enterprise to open without debbugging.
+Use Microsoft Visual Studio Enterprise to open and run without debbugging.

 ## References